 - Have your child drink clear liquids before, during, and after taking this drug.
 Do not let your child drink any liquids that are purple or red.

-- If you have very bad belly pain, swelling, or bloating after the first dose, do not take the second dose until they go away.
+- If your child has very bad belly pain, swelling, or bloating after the first dose, do not give the second dose until they go away.
 If you have questions, talk with your child’s doctor.

-- Do not take other drugs within 1 hour of starting this drug.
+- Do not give other drugs within 1 hour before or after your child starts this drug.
 Some drugs may need to be separated from this drug by a longer time.
-Talk with your doctor about how to take your other drugs with this drug.
+Talk with your child’s doctor about how to give your child’s other drugs with this drug.